SMC2-Team/smc2/Docker/README.md

 ### Docker Creation
 This takes a bit, but only has to be done once.
 It builds the Docker image and runs [`install.sh`](install.sh).
+This command should be run from the outer [smc2](https://github.com/SMC2-Team/smc2) directory.
 ```
 $ docker build -t smc2 .
 ```